reignstudios/WBOX/README.md

 ## Optional: Virtual HID
 * If Left/Right menus are not working well you can install: libvirtualhid (v2026.901.116.32)
-* Download and install the driver: https://github.com/LizardByte/libvirtualhid/releases#release-v2026.901.116.32
+* Download and install the driver: [VirtualHID Download](https://github.com/LizardByte/libvirtualhid/releases#release-v2026.901.116.32)
 * WBOX will auto detect and use it if available

 ### Other info